amazon-science/object-centric-vol/README.md

 ```

 ## Data Preparation
-Download ImageNet 2012 for training the patch-based CLIP and ILSVRC2015 VID dataset(ImageNet-VID) for video object localization.
+Download [ImageNet 2012](https://image-net.org/challenges/LSVRC/2012/index.php) for training the patch-based CLIP and [ILSVRC2015 VID dataset(ImageNet-VID)](https://image-net.org/challenges/LSVRC/2015/2015-downloads) for video object localization.

-After download and unzip the ImageNet-VID, you will get the folder with the following structures:
+After downloading and unzipping the ImageNet-VID, you will get the folder with the following structures:
 ```
 ILSVRC/
 ├── Annotations/